sandyschumann/cogflexreplication/README.md

 This script is to test Hypothesis 3.

 - analysis_Step5
-This scrit is to identify scale properties of the CFI and ARIS scales.
+This script is to identify scale properties of the CFI and ARIS scales.

+- analysis_Step6
+This script is to conduct all additional analyses, complementing tests for Hypothesess 1-3.

+- analysis_Step7
+This script is to examine scale properties of the scales willingness to fight and item willingness to die.

 ### Directories